 Even if you know you're not going to be online later (say, if you're going on a trip via airplane), any of the stories you find can be saved to Instapaper, Pocket, or Readability so you have the articles available offline.

-Update: In the latest version of Flipboard, you'll now be able to create magazines of your favorite content.
-A new "+" button has been added next to every story you come across so you can select and save content to your personal magazine.
+Flipboard lets you create a magazine of your favorite content, give it a title, then gives you the option to share it with the public or keep it for private use only.
+A button with a plus sign appears next to every story you come across; it's for selecting and saving content to your personal magazine.
 Touching the button brings up a smaller window where you can create your magazine.
 Just add a title, enter an optional description, and select a category.
 A switch at the bottom lets you either share your magazine publicly or keep it private.

-Still, Flipboard offers an excellent layout for browsing the latest news feeds and popular social sites that's perfect for both the iPhone and iPad.
-The new personalized magazine features provide more customization and interactivity with social networks and other users.
+Flipboard offers an excellent layout for browsing the latest news feeds and popular social sites that's perfect for both the iPhone and iPad.
+The personalized magazine features provide more customization and interactivity with social networks and other users.

 With tons of customization options and a unique magazine-style interface, anyone looking for a better way to browse the latest news and posts on social networks should definitely download this app immediately.